xhera83/FreeRTOS-Transceiver/README.md

 };
 ```
 With this method it is now possible to transmit a pointer to any data, and specify the type of data with ```u8DataType```, so that the receiving task can perform an explicit cast.
-The red blocks in the blockdiagram represent the data allocator/data de-allocator callbacks a user must provide to the library.
+The red blocks in the blockdiagram represent the data allocator/data de-allocator callbacks, a user must provide to the library.
 Those are essentially used to copy original data (```FRTT::FRTTDataContainerOnQueue```), read from the queue, into the corresponding rx buffer position. <br>

 In the allocator callback a user can now do (Basically what ever your project requires):
-- Allocate memory with malloc (not recommended) and make a copy of the data the ```void * data``` points to (switch case over ```u8DataType```)
+- Allocate memory with malloc/new (not recommended) and make a copy of the data the ```void * data``` points to (switch case over ```u8DataType```)
     - You can provide the length of a buffer (e.g uint8_t * buff) through the u32AdditionalData/u64AdditionalData variable and use it inside the                allocator/de-allocator       callbacks
 - Just copy the ```void * data``` over and make sure that the pointer points to a valid address during access
 - Future implementations will introduce some sort of memory pool class which can be used inside the callbacks to dynamically allocate memory/free memory

 In the de-allocator callback a user must do:
-- Free the memory previously allocated with malloc
+- Free/deleete the memory previously allocated with malloc/new
 - Future implementations will introduce some sort of memory pool class which can be used inside the callbacks to dynamically allocate memory/free memory

-&#8594; Using dynamic memory allocation in the allocator callback lets you create a copy of the data received, right between ```queueRead``` and ```'moveIntoBuffer'```.
-Through this you can keep data as long as you want in your buffers without being dependent on the sender to keep the pointer valid.
-Another option is to just copy the pointer over and manually copy received data into a local variable (get buffered data with the various FRTTransceiver::getxXxBufferedDataFrom() methods).
+&#8594; Using dynamic memory allocation in the allocator callback lets you create a copy of the data you received, right between ```FRTT:FRTTransceiver::readFromQueue``` and ```'moveIntoBuffer'```.
+Through this you can keep data as long as you want in your buffer without being dependent on the sender to keep the pointer valid. ([example of dynamic memory allocation inside the callbacks](examples/examples-esp32ArduinoFramework/dynMemoryCallbacks/))

+Another option is to just copy the pointer over and manually copy received data into a local variable (get buffered data with the various ```FRTT::FRTTransceiver::getxXxBufferedDataFrom()``` methods).
-An additional call to ```writeToQueue()``` could act as a signal (to the sender) that data has been copied (Tasknotification feature in v1.2.0).
+An additional call to ```FRTT::FRTTransceiver::writeToQueue()``` could act as a signal to the sender (or just use Task Notification as a better method for signaling something)

-To further understand how the library works, please take a look at the documented source code (/documentation/html/index.html) and also the examples that are provided in this repo (/examples).
+To further understand how the library works, please take a look at the [documented source code](/documentation/html) (You might open the index.html inside your browser).
+Also check out the various examples that are provided in this repo [click](/examples).

 ## Quickstart (ESP32 only but basically works the same for the ESP8266) <a name="quickStart"></a>

 ### Creating a FreeRTOS-Transceiver instance <a name="constructor"></a>

-There are two different ways to create an instance of the FRTTransceiver class.
+There are two different ways to create an instance of the ```FRTT::FRTTransceiver``` class.

-- Statically allocated array of structures holding all partner-communication
+- Locally allocated array of structures holding all partner-communication (static memory)

     ```
-        FRTT::FRTTTaskHandle OWNER = (FRTT::FRTTTaskHandle)0x1;     // Use a self build TaskHandle, or acquire the real handle! uint8_t u8Partners = 5;
+        FRTT::FRTTTaskHandle OWNER = (FRTT::FRTTTaskHandle)0x1;     // Use a self build FRTT::FRTTTaskHandle, or better acquire the real handle!
+        uint8_t u8Partners = 5;
         FRTT::FRTTCommunicationPartner partners[u8Partners]         // 5 possible connection to partner tasks
         FRTT::FRTTransceiver comm(OWNER,&partners[0],u8Partners);